-- 2. Connect the IQDM to the vehicle as described in the IQDM Owner's Manual. - 3.
+- 2. Connect the IQDM to the vehicle. - 3.
 Access the Test menu and select THROTTLE % by using the SCROLL DISPLAY buttons. - 4.
 The IQDM should indicate 0 % with the pedal not pressed.
 While monitoring the IQDM display screen, slowly press the accelerator pedal.
 As the pedal is pressed, the IQDM should indicate a rise from 0 % (pedal not pressed) to 100 % (pedal fully pressed). - 5.
-If the MCOR does not operate as described in step 4, proceed to MCOR Voltage Test without the IQDM Handset on page 11-21.
+If the MCOR does not operate as described in step 4, proceed to MCOR Voltage Test without the IQDM Handset on page 11-16.